tjvantoll/www.tjvantoll.com/source/_posts/2013-12-06-why-is-styling-form-elements-so-damn-hard.markdown

 **2)** By standardizing pseudo elements you limit the flexibility currently afforded to browsers to innovate.
 IE's `::-ms-check` pseudo-element is actually a perfect example of this.
 If `::check` were indeed standardized, it would prevent browsers from using a completely different representation of a checkbox, such as an iOS style switch (unless they violated the spec).

-Therefore while this solution seems appealing, it doesn't appear to be a viable solution to styling form controls on the web.
+Therefore while this solution seems appealing, it doesn't appear to be a complete solution to styling form controls on the web.

 ### Using Shadow DOM